matthew-robertson/Useful_things/I Learned Something Today/Modelling.md

 1. Airbrushes don't push the paint out, like you'd expect, but "pull" it out via a low-pressure zone in the front of the airbrush.

 # Miniature basing

+# Model Assembling
+1. Mold-lines are pretty uncool.
+Using an xacto-knife is probably the easiest way to remove them.
+1. When removing pieces from sprues, don't clip next to the part: it'll stress the plastic and possibly remove more than you want.
+You should leave a nub behind and either sand it off or snip it after it's off the sprue (with an xacto or otherwise).